risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-owner-to-clause.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/query-syntax-owner-to-clause/" />
 </head>

-"OWNER TO" is a clause that is used to assign or change the owner of an object, including the database, schema, table, materialized view, source, and sink.
-It is typically used in conjunction with the ALTER statement.
+`OWNER TO` is a clause that is used to assign or change the owner of an object, including the database, schema, table, materialized view, source, and sink.
+It is typically used in conjunction with the `ALTER` statement.

 Here is the basic syntax of an `ALTER` statement with the `OWNER TO` clause: